southsidedean/deploy-security-system-using-zoneminder/README.md

     - Private/Data/Application Network
 - 24GB of RAM

 I experimented with this server for a day, and ran into performance issues.
 The server ran out of RAM and went into swap, and I had pretty significant iowaits, which caused significant impact to performance.
-I wasn't happy with this setup, so I configured a new instance of ZoneMinder on another more powerful machine in my lab.

-I have a **Dell Precision T5500** workstation sitting under my desk, which I recently upgraded:
+I wasn't happy with this setup, so I configured a new instance of ZoneMinder on a more powerful machine in my lab, a **Dell Precision T5500** workstation sitting under my desk, which I recently upgraded:

 - Ubuntu 22.04
 - Dual six-core Xeons